hsynlms/AppFabricDemo/README.md

 ```
 First parameter is your unique Key and the second one is your Value.
 Value could be CLR objects, or any variable and your Binary data.

-For other overloaded method's parameters could be different.
+For other overloaded methods' parameters could be different.

 ###3.3.Adding data to your cache server
 Another method is add data.
 We made this very simple and functional.
 6 overloaded methods are ready in the class.
 No more code required, just call a method to do this action.
 Here is a sample: